 Her advice is to:

-If you’re interested in learning how Blueboard can strengthen your relationship with employees through meaningful experiential gifts, reach out via the Request Demo button at the top or give us a shout in the Live Chat window at the bottom right corner.
+If you’re interested in learning how Blueboard can strengthen your relationship with employees through meaningful experiential gifts, reach out and request a demo or give us a shout in the Live Chat window at the bottom right corner.